3tmp/Stronghold-Hotkeys/README.md

 This program adds an auto clicker.
 Just press and hold the middle mouse button to send clicks to the game.

 ## Map navigation (disabled by default)
 In Stronghold it is possible to navigate the map with the arrow keys, the [Unofficial Crusader Patcher](https://unofficialcrusaderpatch.github.io/) adds the option to navigate with the `w`, `a`, `s`, `d` keys.
+(This is the prefered method for Crusader)

 This program now adds the ability to navigate the map in the game.

 > **Warning**
-> This makes the a, s, d, f keys impossible to use in any other way (e.g. when saving the game)
+> This makes the a, s, d, f keys impossible to use in any other way inside of the game (e.g. when saving the game)

 ### Toggle Map navigation
 A Hotkey can be set to toggle the Map navigation on and off.